lilong-wen/TMA_customized_RISCV_SPEC_CPU_2006/README.md

 ```bash
 RuntimeError: Attempt to instantiate orphan node <orphan Cache>
 ```
-I have no idea how to fix it and don't know if it's possible to implement a three-level cache system under classic caches system.
+I have no idea how to fix it by now.
 Maybe I will solve this later.

 For now, I wrote another script 'riscv-fs-customized-cpu-ruby.py' to implement a three-level cache system with ruby caches.